gregnz/stocks/NTNX.md

 >We are a compute storage networking security and application mobility company.
 It's an entire operating system

 So Nutanix wants to be the integration layer across on-premise infrastructure and public cloud.
-You stop caring about public versus private compute, and just use what you need when you need it.
+You stop caring about public versus private compute, and just use what you need when you need it, within whatever policy you have for putting things on public clouds.

-This approach (if correct) would be a big software play.
-They would need to build out a big chunk of AWS/Azure's API, add their own interface (ie, Prism) and make sure everything worked seamlessly.
-That's a pretty big job.
+After looking, this space is much more compelling than I first thought.
+I believe this transition is inevitable, because public clouds won't do everything for everyone.

 #### HPE Simplivity
 Appears to be the big, most direct competition.
 Simplivity was purchased by HPE at the start of 2017, which is pretty much the same as Nutanix's HCI offering.